 Investors like growth and accelerating growth even more.
 Without demonstrating the mathematics, higher expected growth rates produce higher valuation multiples.
-Further, price/earnings multiples expand at an increasing rate as growth rates increase, as indicated in the following chart.
-The opposite is true, too, as slowing growth reduces the price/earnings multiple.
+Further, price/earnings multiples expand at an increasing rate as growth rates increase, as indicated in Figure 1 (on the previous page).
+The opposite is true, too, as slowing growth reduces the price/earnings.